MethodsAndPractices/vsteam/.docs/synopsis/Add-VSTeamBuildDefinition.md

-Creates a new build defintion from a JSON file.
+Creates a new build definition from a JSON file.